Agamal17/CSCI-5451-Ray-Tracer/README.md

-# CSCI-5451-Ray-Tracer
+# CSCI-5451 Ray Tracer (CUDA with BVH)

-# CUDA implemntation of the ray tracer
+This repository contains the CUDA ray tracer implementation with Acceleration Data Structure BVH.

-Compilation command:

-nvcc -D_USE_MATH_DEFINES -Xptxas -O3 -arch=sm_75 scene.cpp main.cu primitive.cu lighting.cu intersect.cu rayTrace.cu rayTraceKernel.cu -o build/main -rdc=true
+TBD